wongddl/Counter-ASM/README.md

 Used as display the final output of the project

 ## Hardware
+As seen from the schematic diagram, a transistor was included for both LDRs for stabilized signal sent to the microcontroller to either only 5V(HIGH) or 0V(LOW).
 ![Schematic Diagram](https://github.com/wongddl/Counter-ASM/blob/main/Images/UPDOWN%20schematic.jpg)
+###### Diagram by: Jan Tan

 ## Programming
 Program starts with a loop where checker pins `Rb4 & Rb7` are triggered when the LDRs (can be replaced with SPST switches for easier diagnosing) are hovered over to check of which order from L2R or R2L where it will then proceed in the sequence to either `COUNTUP` or `COUNTDOWN`.
 The Output of the microcontroller a total of 8-bits, as mentioned before, those are 4-bits from TENS and the other 4-bits from ONES.